 My ideal cast for Les Miserables is the 25th Anniversay cast with Michael Ball as Marius from the 10th.
 The title of my story, 'Where's the girl?' is from 'The Scarlet Pimpernel and my favorite artist to cover that song is Rex Smith.

 Where's the Girl?

 Eponine shook a wet, sticky, strand of her dark brown hair out of her eyes.
 She was out of breath, her muscles ached and her head was spinning.
-She shook her head, trying to drown out the sounds of the guns sounding off in her head.
+She shook her head, trying to drown out the sounds of the guns that kept sounding off in her head.
 She remembered feeling shock settle in as she'd felt a bullet graze the side of her forehead.
 The steady rain fall hadn't been able to wash away every blood stain on her face and hands.

 It seemed as if every inch of her body ached and was on fire.
 She felt as if she had dragged Enjolras's limp body halfway across France.
 However, it had only been a few blocks.
 She was able to hire a cab with the small stash of francs she'd had hidden away and they'd gotten ten blocks away from her home.